AnthonyEbert/auto_reg_by_country/README.md

 1. Edit `run_smc_intensity_reg.m` to ensure  the variable `DATA_DIR` is pointing to a directory that contains clones of the two github repos `COVID19data` and `COVID-19_ISO-3166`.
 2. Define a country/region id in the MATLAB workspace (i.e., the row number in the population table for the region of interest), e.g., for China use `country_id = 44` or for Italy use `country_id = 114`.
-3. If required edit the smc parameters, defaults are quite reasonable for the moment.
-Please contact authors if there are any difficulties editing these.
+3. If required, edit the SMC parameters, defaults are quite reasonable for the moment.
+Please contact the authors if there are any difficulties editing these.
 4. Run the main script `run_smc_intensity_reg`.
 This may take a while to run.
 Currently, the code is not parallelised to ensure reproducibility (RNG in parallel are not reproducible).
 If Parallel SMC is desired, then edit `run_smc_intensity_reg.m` to utilise `smc_abc_rw_par.m`.